How to Avoid Auto Accidents in WV Construction Work Zones

 When you’re driving through a construction zone paying attention to the roadway signs just isn’t enough.
 At any moment a work vehicle may enter the road, a worker may walk out into traffic, or a piece of debris may go flying.
 Remaining vigilant and alert while driving through construction zones will help keep you, construction workers, and others safe!

-Free Consultation with a West Virginia Personal Injury Lawyer
+Free Consultation with a West Virginia Injury Lawyer

 We hope this information helps keep you and your loved ones safe while driving through construction zones!
 However, in the unfortunate event that something does happen, we are here to help.

-If you or a loved one has been injured in an accident or due to another’s negligence, we invite you to call us for a Free Consultation.
+If you or a loved one has been injured in an accident or the victim of wrongful death due to another’s negligence, we invite you to call us for a Free Consultation.
 Our toll-free number is 1-877-943-9378 (WEST).
 Here at West Law Firm, there’s never a fee unless and until you recover compensation.

 We’re located in Charleston, West Virginia, and serve clients throughout the state.
 If it’s more convenient for you, we will send one of our auto accident lawyers to you.